tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 ### App CPU and Memory

 Languages with a runtime require more cpu and memory.
-The runtime is another program that is competing for resources with you application.
+The runtime is another program that is competing for resources with your application.
 There's no free lunch.

 Why is this important?